 A “Call for Nominations” is conducted each April.
 All nominees complete an application, which is submitted to the Board of Governors along with a letter of recommendation.
 The Board of Governors interviews all candidates.
 The Honorary Board of Governors makes final class selections.

 HOW MUCH DOES MEMBERSHIP IN THE SERIES COST?

-Once accepted, all class members are required to pay a class registration fee of $125 (starting with Class of 2020).
+Once accepted, all class members are required to pay a class registration fee of $125.
 All travel expenses associated with attending class sessions are the responsibility of the member.
 Additional expenses, such as overnight lodging and meals, should be expected as part of optional social events.

 Class members often car pool to and from class sessions, as well as share hotel costs for attendance at the national meeting in Washington, D.C.